envopentech/py-shdc/README.md

 ## License

-MIT License - see LICENSE file for details.
+GNU LGPL - see LICENSE file for details.

 ## Contributing

 Contributions are welcome!
 Please read our contributing guidelines and submit pull requests to our GitHub repository.

-## Documentation

-Full documentation is available at: https://py-shdc.readthedocs.io/

 ## Support